Phalcode/gamevault-docs/docs/server-docs/updating-games.md

 To update a game, simply delete the existing game file and replace it with a new one in the `/files` directory.

 You can freely modify the early access and version flags of your game.
 As long as the **path** or **the combination of title and release year** of the new file matches the old file, Crackpipe's indexer will recognize it as an update.
-The old game will be restored and updated with the new file's information, while preserving any progress associated with the game.
+The same game entity will be restored if needed and updated with the new file's information, while preserving any progress associated with the game.

-Example:
+### Example

 Let's say you have a very outdated version of the game `Minecraft (EA) (v1.8b) (2011).zip` and you want to update it to the newest version, such as `Minecraft (v1.20.1) (2011).7z`: